PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 - **LLMs or tools** can use this file to decide which `rag/**` docs to retrieve for a given question.
 - **Humans** can skim domains to understand what knowledge is available.
-- **See the README** for details on using this repository with Cursor or other RAG frameworks.
+- **See the README** and `examples/` folder for details on using this repository with Cursor and other RAG frameworks.

 ## Directory Structure